cuzfrog/scala-points/README.md

 The recommended convention is that if no side effects, it should be without parentheses, so that `def` can be replaced by `val`.
-It should always return a same value as per immutability from `val`, because a side effect free method is a pure function; a pure function returns the same result for a given input, the parameterless method alway has The same (empty) input.
+It should always return a same value as per immutability from `val`, because a side effect free method is a pure function; a pure function returns the same result for a given input, the parameterless method always has The same (empty) input.

 In Scala3, the call site must match the method definition: